Scan time: 2-3 minutes / Read time: 3-5 minutes

 She started it because a meal for one shouldn't feel like an afterthought.

-She's sure cooking for yourself deserves the same care as a dinner party.
+Cooking for yourself, she's sure, deserves the same care as a dinner party.

 ⛳️ Problem:

-A limiting belief whispers every time Grace sits down to write.
+A little voice whispers every time Grace sits down to write.

 "Who follows a home cook with no culinary training?"

-Six months in, the newsletter hasn't grown and the belief got louder.
+But six months in, the newsletter hasn't grown.

-Her struggle: how to bust the belief that's keeping her small.
+Her problem: how to bust the belief that's keeping her small.

 🔥 The recipe